There is a lot to see and do at Buckingham Palace, so please allow enough time to make the most of your visit. We suggest between 2 and 2½ hours.

 Eating and drinking are not permitted inside the State Rooms.
 You will be asked to place drinks and food in closed bags before being admitted to the Palace.

 Visitors to the State Rooms may relax in the Garden Café at the end of the tour.
 Situated on the West Terrace overlooking the Palace’s famous lawn and lake, the Café offers a selection of refreshments, including tea, coffee, juice and a choice of cakes and sandwiches.
 Please note the Garden Café closes at 17:45.

 Photography, video recording and filming including the use of wearable devices for non-commerical purposes are not permitted inside the State Rooms.

 Photography and filming for non-commercial purposes are welcomed in the garden at Buckingham Palace.

 In consideration of other visitors, mobile phones must be switched off inside the State Rooms.

 Lavatories and baby-care facilities are located in the garden at the end of the tour.

 For safety reasons, pushchairs cannot be taken into the State Rooms.
 They must be checked in and reclaimed at the exit.
 Baby carriers and hip seats can be borrowed free of charge, subject to availability.

-At the end of your visit, don’t forget to ask a Warden to stamp your ticket to convert it into a 1-Year Pass.
+At the end of your visit, don’t forget to ask a Warden to stamp your ticket to convert it into a 1-Year Pass by asking us to treat your ticket purchase as a donation.
 Terms and conditions apply.